-This section is for a new group, Heritage Trees Kent, involved in recording heritage trees in Kent.
+This section is for a new tree surveying group, Heritage Trees Kent, involved in recording heritage trees in Kent, led by Jadie Baker.
 This group (which includes some of Kent’s Tree Wardens) has a range of aims including finding, recognising, promoting and protecting the important, veteran and ancient trees in their local communities.
 The group will have a key role in protecting these vital components of Kent’s landscape and heritage, in our countryside, villages and towns.
 Kent Tree Wardens also have these aims, and are very glad to support this new group.

 The DRAFT aims may include

 - encouraging this group of core Tree Surveyors to continue to be (or become) competent tree surveyors able to carry out tree surveys and hopefully demonstrate tree surveying techniques to others, such as Tree Wardens and others interested in trees.

 - enabling this group to continue to individually record important, notable, veteran and ancient trees in Kent on a continuation of the database created by the Kent Heritage Trees Project, or on a new database system.